eigentaylor/eigentaylor.github.io/_posts/2025-11-23-avstratproof.md

 ### Strategy Under Plurality

-Let's first get a feeling for what it feels like to have to vote strategically under plurality voting.
+Let's first get a sense for what it feels like to have to vote strategically under plurality voting.

 Let's consider an election with three candidates: $$A$$, $$B$$, and $$C$$, and suppose you are a voter with the preference $$ABC$$.
 Now, let's say that your favorite candidate, $$A$$, has basically no chance of winning, and the real contest is between $$B$$ and $$C$$.
 How you should vote highly depends on what voting system is being used.